micahvista/VACmap/README.md

         --copycomments Copy FASTA/Q comments to output.

-        --H Use hard-clipping instead of soft-cliping for cliped sequences.
+        --H Use hard-clipping instead of soft-cliping for clipped sequences.
             [Warning: SV callers may fail to detect split-read events.]

         --Q Ignore base quality in the input file.